Intern with Breakthrough Listen

 Lana TilkeThe Weirdest Stars on the Sky: A Multiband Follow-up - Lana Tilke (Connecticut College)

 Lana worked with Dr. Ann Marie Cody to search for indications of engineered megastructures around stars.
 Applying machine learning techniques to data from NASA's Transiting Exoplanet Survey Satellite, Lana explored a huge set of archival lightcurves to find anomalies which could be technosignature candidates or signs of interesting astrophysics.
-Lana received a 2022 SETI Forward award in recognition of her research.
+Lana received a 2022 SETI Forward award in recognition of her research, and is now studying for a PhD in Astrophysics at Arizona State University.

 Shane SmithA Search for ETI around Proxima Centauri - Shane Smith (Hillsdale College)